 If you have recently been inspired to try road racing and you're new to the sport, a reasonable question is, "Where and how do I get started?"
+These 10 tips will help you do just that.

-1. Fitness.
 Most people come to road racing from a sheer love of bike riding.
 Maybe you've trained for a few century rides or done other rides.
 In any case, you enjoy being on the bike and spending hours in the saddle.
 This is good.
 If you can comfortably spend two to three hours riding, you're off to a good start.

-2. Group Rides.
 Investigate local group rides.
 There are several options for group rides, including bike shop-hosted rides, club rides and pick-up rides.
 Often, bike shop rides and club rides offer groups for riders of differing levels.

 If they have a beginner group, with a leader that helps with skills, this is a great way to get introduced to group riding.
 The structure also allows you to ride with faster groups when you want a tough workout, or ride with the not-as-fast-groups when you want to take it easier.